arangodb/docs/3.7/administration-configuration.md

 other places (i.e. not at the beginning of a line) are unsupported and should be avoided to ensure correct parsing of the startup options as intended.

-Only command line options with a value should be set within the configuration file.
-Command line options which act as flags should only be entered on the command line when starting the server.
+Commands like `--version` should not be used in configuration files (`version = true`) because the process will terminate after executing the command, potentially giving the impression that it failed to start.

 ## Using Configuration Files